 Trusted leakster Benjamin Geskin is already reporting something similar on Twitter, along with official Galaxy S9 logo images.
 Most of his information is pretty reliable.
 Benjamin’s sources suggest the Galaxy S9 and S9+ will both have dual rear cameras, a setup that’s better than the Galaxy Note 8.

 On the flipside, Evan Blass claims only the bigger Galaxy S9+ will get dual cameras, along with 6GB of RAM.
-It’s still too early to tell, but we’ll know more soon.
 His report is further confirmed by @onleaks this week, who’s renders only show dual cameras on the S9+, not the regular Galaxy S9.
+At this point it’s almost certain that only the bigger phone will have two cameras.
+We’re unsure how Samsung plans to use the variable aperture, or the secondary lens, though.

 Both will feature improved Dual Cameras from the Note8

 Basically, the Galaxy S9 and S9+ should deliver more of the same.
 A stunning design, beautiful bezel-free screens, highly capable cameras, and the latest hardware and software under the hood.
-As we push closer to 2018 expect more information to emerge.
-Speaking of new information, Qualcomm just announced a powerful new Snapdragon 845 processor, which many believe will power Samsung’s next phone.
-Confirming an early 2018 release for the chip, one that delivers 30% improvements to performance, realistic “all-day battery life” and noteworthy improvements to photography, VR, and AI.
+Furthermore, Qualcomm just announced a powerful new Snapdragon 845 processor, which will likely power Samsung’s next phone.
+Confirming an early 2018 release of the chip, one that delivers 30% improvements to performance, realistic “all-day battery life” and noteworthy improvements to photography, VR, and AI.

 Galaxy S9 Concept Images